evanmschultz/memcp/cursor_rules.md

-# Instructions for Using Graphiti's MCP Tools for Agent Memory
+# Instructions for MemCP IDE Agent Memory

 ## Configuration and Setup